Eryngium vaseyi

 Eryngium vaseyi is a species of flowering plant in the family Apiaceae.
 It is endemic to California.
-The specific epithet vaseyi honors the American plant collector George Richard Vasey (not to be confused with his father George Vasey) who made extensive collections in the region in 1880 and 1881.
+The specific epithet vaseyi honors the American plant collector George Richard Vasey (not to be confused with his father George Vasey), who made extensive collections in the region in 1880 and 1881.
 The species is commonly called Vasey's coyote-thistle.

 Description

 Eryngium vaseyi is a decumbent to upright perennial herb with spreading branches up to half a meter long.
-The lance-shaped to oblong leaves may be up to 24 centimeters long.
+The lance-shaped to oblong leaves may be up to 24 cm long.
 The edges are deeply cut into narrow, sharp-pointed lobes.
 The inflorescence is an array of somewhat rounded flower heads surrounded by several narrow, pointed bracts with spiny edges.
 The head blooms in whitish petals.

 Taxonomy

 Eryngium vaseyi was named and described by the American botanists John Merle Coulter and Joseph Nelson Rose in 1888.
-The type specimen was collected by George Richard Vasey along the San Antonio River in Monterey County, California in 1880.
+The type specimen was collected by George Richard Vasey along the San Antonio River in Monterey County, California, in 1880.
 As of January 2025, Eryngium vaseyi J.M.Coult. & Rose is a widely accepted name.